princefishthrower/chrisfrew.in/src/pages/data-challenge-rendering-all-32767-invaders/index.md

 I also had the idea to create a 'rank' for each Invader - the number of total activated blocks in the array of 15.
 In other words, counting how many `1`'s that were in the binary string.

 One can imagine that for both ranks 1 and 14 there are 15 Invaders, since Rank 1 is the same as choosing any 1 of the 15 blocks and activating it, while Rank 14 is similar, but instead, 1 of the given 15 blocks is deactivated instead of activated.
 Rank 15 is also easy to imagine - there is only 1 combination - all 15 blocks activated.
-(As mentioned above in the description, I ignore the single Invader of Rank 0, because it is a 30x30 block with all block deactivated, thus it is an empty block.)
+(As mentioned above in the description, I ignore the single Invader of Rank 0, because it is a 5 x 5 group of blocks with all blocks deactivated, thus it is an empty block.)

 However, for all the ranks from 2 to 13, trying to intuitively picture the number of Invaders becomes difficult.
 So I decided to add that into my code, by determining the count of `1`'s in each of the 32,767 Invader binary strings: